 4.1.1.
-There are a number of local clubs and community groups located within the Parish which include dance, music, drama, sports & keep fit, and special interest/hobby groups.
+There are several local clubs and community groups located within the Parish which include dance, music, drama, sports & keep fit, and special interest/hobby groups.
 Many are based at the Colbury Memorial Hall and at the Church Rooms.
 A full list of these clubs and groups are listed in the Parish Council monthly magazine.